Load Balancer Controller Installation¶

 Configure IAM¶

-The controller runs on the worker nodes, so it needs access to the AWS ALB/NLB APIs via IAM permissions.
+The controller runs on the worker nodes, so it needs access to the AWS ALB/NLB APIs with IAM permissions.

-The IAM permissions can either be setup via IAM roles for ServiceAccount (IRSA) or can be attached directly to the worker node IAM roles.
-If you are using kops or vanilla k8s, polices must be manually attached to node instances.
+The IAM permissions can either be setup using IAM roles for service accounts (IRSA) or can be attached directly to the worker node IAM roles.
+This is the recommended method if you're using Amazon EKS.
+If you're using kOps or self-hosted Kubernetes, you must manually attach polices to node instances.

 The reference IAM policies contain the following permissive configuration: